ZoesDev/streamerbot-logging/README.md

    ![image](https://github.com/user-attachments/assets/525b2405-ff56-4bdb-a45b-3936b95f7b4f)
 3. Install Nodejs 22.x or newer (tested on 22 and 23)
 4. clone repository to a directory to run
-5. copy env-example to .env
+5. copy env-example to .env and update parameters to your infromation for streamerbot and database info
 6. setup mysql database and user as normal.
 7. create table
 ```